Costa Concordia disaster: Securing wreck site and protecting environment

 EMSA-contracted stand-by oil spill response vessel Salina Bay arrived at the site of Costa Concordia on 28 January and remained on station as a precautionary measure during the fuel removal operation.
 ISPRA's Oceanographic Ship Astrea arrived in Tuscany on 29 January to conduct environmental investigations.
 On 9 February, the CEO of Costa Cruises told residents of Giglio the company would have a plan by mid-March to remove the ship.
 He also promised to minimise harm to their tourism businesses.

 The wreck came to rest on a rock ledge and there were concerns that it might slide into deeper water.
-The stability and deformation of the ship was monitored by satellite imagery and surface-based instruments.
+The stability and deformation of the ship were monitored by satellite imagery and surface-based instruments.
 Although the ship was not in "immediate risk" of slipping from its grounded position into deeper water, Environment Minister Clini told the Italian Senate on 8 February that "the risk for a collapse is quite real ...
 The more time passes, the weaker the hull becomes.
 We cannot guarantee that it has not been compromised already."
 On 29 January 2012, scientists had become "very concerned" that the ship had moved 3.5 cm over six hours that day.
 On 2 February, the ship shifted 3 in during seven hours.
 Shifts and any high winds and high seas caused suspension of recovery and salvage operations.

 On 16 February, Civil Protection director Gabrielli "confirmed that the data registered is absent of anomalies".
 Another report based on sonar and laser measurements, and an ISPRA underwater video, indicated that the ship might collapse in its midsection because its weight was not supported between the rock spur supporting the bow and the rock spur supporting the stern, and said at the time that both of those rocks had "now started crumbling dramatically".
 Civil Protection director Gabrielli stated that report was reassuring in that "It shows that a part of the seabed has got into the hull, basically increasing the ship'[s] stability."
 It was also found that the hull was slowly collapsing under its own weight, making salvage more difficult and expensive.